Potential Energy of a Charged Conductor

 Derivation →

-Let bring a small charge $dq$ from infinity to the surface of the conductor.
+Let us consider, a conductor of capacitance $C$.
+If charge $+Q$ is given into small amount of $dq$ to the surface of the conductor.
 Then the work done will be

 This work is stored in the form of electric potential energy $U$.
 Then